vdamewood/siliko/Readme.txt

 Xavi Project Overview

-Xavi and Xavi++ are libraries for processing and evaluating mathematical expressions using mixed integer and floating-point arithmetic.
-Xavi is written in C, and Xavi++ is written in C++.
+Xavi and XaviPP are libraries for processing and evaluating mathematical expressions using mixed integer and floating-point arithmetic.
+Xavi is written in C, and XaviPP is written in C++.
 They are both part of the overall Xavi project. the Xavi Project's home on the web is
 <http://damewood.us/projects/xavi>.
 For instructions on how to build them, see
 the file Build.txt, included in the source distribution.

-Xavi and Xavi++ may be copied, modified, and distributed under the terms of the GNU Lesser General Public License version 3 or later.
-The Xavi Project source distribution includes tests and example programs that work with Xavi and Xavi++.
+Xavi and XaviPP may be copied, modified, and distributed under the terms of the GNU Lesser General Public License version 3 or later.
+The Xavi Project source distribution includes tests and example programs that work with Xavi and XaviPP.
 These programs may be copied, modified, and distributed under the terms of the GNU General Public License version 3 or later.
 See the file GPL-3.0.txt for details.

-Using their default components Xavi and Xavi++ support infix-notation arithmatic expressions with the following features:
+Using their default components, Xavi and XaviPP support infix-notation arithmatic expressions with the following features:

 * Four-function calculations, such as "2 + 2", "3 * 4.0", "9.0 - 3.0" and